How to MIG Weld Cast Iron: And How to Skip Preheating

 - If possible, try not to leave an open root.

 The deeper the joint is, the more weld metal you need to cover it.
 That will put more heat into the casting.

 Because gray iron is rigid and brittle, broken parts fit perfectly with each other.
 Therefore, depending on the size and shape of the broken piece, you can:

 - Fit and tack weld the broken part.
 After that, you can create a groove, just like when you fix a crack.

-- Or you can create small 35 degree bevels on both parts so that a small amount of weld metal can fill them for strength.
+- Or you can create small 35-degree bevels on both parts to reduce the weld needed to fill the joint.
 Then tack weld the broken piece to the casting.

-Since typical gray iron has low tensile strength and nickel filler metals are much stronger, you can avoid full penetration welds if the casting doesn’t have demanding service conditions.
+Since ordinary gray iron has low tensile strength and nickel filler metals are much stronger, you can avoid full penetration welds if the casting doesn’t have demanding service conditions.

 Butt joints for cast iron